ysndr/MSc-Thesis/chapter/background.md

 ## Language Server Protocol

 Language servers are today's standard of integrating support for programming languages into code editors.
-Initially developed by Microsoft for the use with their polyglot editor Visual Studio Code^[https://code.visualstudio.com/] before being released to the public in 2016 by Microsoft, RedHat and Codeenvy, the LSP decouples language analysis and provision of IDE-like features from the environment used to write.
+Initially developed by Microsoft for the use with their polyglot editor Visual Studio Code^[https://code.visualstudio.com/] before being released to the public in 2016 by Microsoft, RedHat and Codeenvy, the LSP decouples language analysis and provision of IDE-like features from the editor.
-Developed under open source license on GitHub^[https://github.com/microsoft/language-server-protocol/], it allows developers of editors and languages to work independently on the support for new languages.
+Developed under open source license on GitHub^[https://github.com/microsoft/language-server-protocol/], the protocol allows developers of editors and languages to work independently on the support for new languages.
-If supported by both server and client, the LSP now supports more than 24 language features^[https://microsoft.github.io/language-server-protocol/specifications/specification-current/] including code completion, hover information, resolution of type and variable definitions, controlling document highlighting, formatting and more.
+If supported by both server and client, the LSP now supports more than 24 language features^[https://microsoft.github.io/language-server-protocol/specifications/specification-current/] including code completion, code navigation facilities, contextual information such as types or documentation, formatting, and more

 ### Motivation

 Since its release, the LSP has grown to be supported by a multitude of languages and editors[@langservers @lsp-website], solving a long-standing problem with traditional IDEs.

-Before the inception of language servers, it was the development platforms' individual responsibility to implement specialized features for any language of interest.
+Before the inception of language servers, it was the editors' individual responsibility to implement specialized features for any language of interest.
-This effectively causes a $M \times N$ where $M$ editors have to implement support for $N$ languages.
-Under the constraint of limited resources editors had to position themselves on a spectrum between specializing on integrated support for a certain subset of languages and being generic over the language, providing only limited support.
+Under the constraint of limited resources, editors had to position themselves on a spectrum between specializing on integrated support for a certain subset of languages and being generic over the language providing only limited support.
-As the former approach offers a greater business value, especially for proprietary products, most professional IDEs gravitate towards excellent (and exclusive) support for single major languages.
-For example, XCode and Visual Studio for the native languages for Apple and Microsoft Products respectively as well as JetBrains' IntelliJ platform and RedHat's Eclipse.
+As the former approach offers a greater business value, especially for proprietary products most professional IDEs gravitate towards excellent (and exclusive) support for single major languages, i.e. XCode and Visual Studio for the native languages for Apple and Microsoft Products respectively as well as JetBrains' IntelliJ platform and RedHat's Eclipse.
-Problematically, this results in less choice for developers and possible lock-in into products less favorable but unique in their features for a certain language.
+Problematically, this results in less choice for developers and possible lock-in into products subjectively less favored but unique in their features for a certain language.
 The latter approach was taken by most text editors which in turn offered only limited support for any language.

 Popularity statistics^[https://web.archive.org/web/20160625140610/https://pypl.github.io/IDE.html] shows that except Vim and Sublime Text, both exceptional general text editors, the top 10 most popular IDEs were indeed specialized products.